atarashi-y/Cloche/README.md

 * Cloche provides SortedSet and SortedDictionary, these have almost the same interfaces as Set and Dictionary in the Swift standard Library, respectively.
-* Cloche.SortedSet and Cloche.SortedDictionary are implemented using
+* Cloche.SortedSet and Cloche.SortedDictionary are implemented using Red-Black
-  RedBlack-Tree, so can perform insertion, search, deletion operations in logarithmic time.
+  Tree, so can perform insertion, search, deletion operations in logarithmic time.

 ## Performance Comparisons